How can businesses walk the fine line between top-line growth and long-term sustainability?

 The priority when trying to get companies to profitability is sustainability, which comes through improvement in LTV/CAC: the ratio between the lifetime value of the average customer and the cost of acquiring them.

 If the business fundamentals are good then it’s all about zealous focus on costs and focusing on delivering value to customers to ensure churn is minimised and delivering extra value, so the revenue can be grown.
 Striking a balance between getting a company to profit and still continuing to grow the top line significantly is very difficult, and many companies get this wrong.

 Mature management teams are not deluded about the potential growth of their business, and have a realistic view of the market.
 In the quest for the forever 100% growth top-line, one could drive a perfectly great business to extinction.

-A great example of a business that has achieved this is Frog portfolio company Skimlinks.
-They have an excellent core business helping 80% of the top publishers in the world increase their revenue significantly.
-Any business that has a direct impact on its customer’s P&L is in a unique position; one that they can maximise if they can deliver continued value.
-When I started working with Skimlinks it was obvious that there needed to be a realignment, and focus on the core business.
-With this new focus, Skimlinks executed very successfully on generating significant growth as well as significant profits and cash.
-It’s a wonderful example where throwing money at the problem was not the answer, it just needed a change in focus and culture.
+Over the course of our investment there needed to be a realignment from innovation to focus on the core business.
+Skimlinks executed very successfully on generating significant growth as well as significant profits and cash.
+It’s a solid example where throwing money at problems was not the answer, it just needed a change in focus and culture.